uptonking/note4yaoo/app-software-xp.md

 ## github

-- navigation within issue anwsers with shortcut J
+- navigation within issue answers with shortcut J
 - sort repos of an organization by stars
 - toggle github repo and github page
 - go to npm package page